DKS-bit/fullStackDollarValue/README.md

   <br>
 </h1>

-<h4 align="center">A webpage built for checking users and dollar to real exchange rate React and .Net.</h4>
+<h4 align="center">A webpage built for checking users and dollar to real exchange rate using React and .Net.</h4>

 <p align="center">